This website contains adult material and is only suitable for those 18 years or older. Click Enter only if you are at least 18 years of age.or Exit

 By Ayad Maher

-When people think of the Marijuana "Shake", everyone will have different opinion about whether it's worth paying for or not.
+What is shake weed?
+When people think of the Marijuana "Shake," and can you smoke shake?
+Everyone will have different opinion about whether it's worth paying for or not.
 In result of this degree of variance, members of the marijuana industry were asked to define the difference between shake and bud, and whether worth buying, or not.

 At end of this post, you will have a solid understanding of what Marijuana Shake is and if it's something you would like to invest in.
 Shake has its positives and negatives but those positives and negatives vary accordingly to the individual's smoking preference.